 In accordance with the Education (School Donations) Amendment Act 2019 the Mt Albert Primary Board of Trustees has chosen to receive a $150 grant per student, per year payment instead of asking parents and caregivers for donations.
 This grant covers all compulsory costs of schooling.

-Therefore, parents will not be asked for a school donation in 2020.
+Therefore, parents will not be asked for a school donation this year.

 There are areas not covered by the grant and for these, the school may ask that parents cover costs – examples include:

 - school stationery

 In accordance with the Act, Mt Albert Primary retains the right to ask parents for a donation for school camps.

 Finally, the PTA, as a separate fund-raising entity, will continue to hold events with a view to raising funds that benefit students and their learning at the school.

 For more information read the Ministry of Education guidelines here.

 We have a compulsory school uniform available exclusively from The Warehouse, St Lukes (located opposite Westfield St Lukes at 7 Wagener Place).
 It is very important that all items of your child's uniform are clearly labelled with their name in case they are lost.